bobmitch/ps2announcer/README.md

 Go ahead and click on 'Manage Audio' - when you make any changes to the triggers you will be prompted to enter a password/passphrase to 'claim' this URL as your own (if it has not already been claimed).
 You can now add custom weapon triggers, or change images/audio files for any existing triggers - and to share your soundpack, simply send interested parties to your new URL.

-Note - all sounds (and images) must be loaded from an HTTPS source, with CORS enabled.
-Dropbox works well for images/audio.
-Imgur works great for images.
+Imgur works great as a host for images.

 ## Can I Use This With OBS?